COPPUL/westvault-vagrant/README.md

 * Create a content owner from the LOCKSS menu.
 * Build a new PLN (network) in the LOCKSS Networks menu item.
   * You will need to provide a username and password that LOCKSSOMatic can use to interact with LOCKSS.
 Accounts using these credentials will be created in the LOCKSS daemons.
 Note: do not use an email address as the username.
   * The WestVault LOCKSS Plugin should already be loaded.
 Check that it is in the LOCKSS -> Plugins menu item.
-If it isn't,
+If it isn't, do the following:
     * Log into the virtual machine by running "vagrant ssh" in your vagrant directory.
     * Change to the directory where LOCKSS-O-Matic is installed: "cd /var/www/lockssomatic".
     * Import the WestVault LOCKSS plugin: "./app/console lom:import:plugin /vagrant/lockss/WestVaultPlugin.jar".
 * Create a new Content Provider in the LOCKSS menu.
 Use this information:
   * UUID: 1AAB46A6-DA24-410A-9344-CBD9C1991B70
   * Permission URL: http://localhost:8181/westvaultpln/web/app_dev.php/permission
   * Name: WestVault
   * Max File Size: 1000000 (that's about 100 Mb.)